-- The Principal Permittee shall participate in water quality meetings for watershed management and planning, including but not limited to the following:

-(a) Southern California Stormwater Monitoring Coalition (SMC) - (b) Other Watershed planning groups as appropriate standards
+- 1. The Principal Permittee shall participate in water quality meetings for watershed management and planning, including but not limited to the following: - (a) Southern California Stormwater Monitoring Coalition (SMC) - (b) Other Watershed planning groups as appropriate - 2.
+The Principal Permittee shall participate in the following regional water quality programs, and projects for watershed management and planning: